Franz Schlegelberger: Early life

 Schlegelberger was born into a Protestant salesman's family in Königsberg.
 He graduated from the University of Königsberg – or according to documents from his trial the University of Leipzig – in 1899 attaining the degree of Doctor of Law.
 In 1901 Schlegelberger passed the state law examination and became a court Assessor at the Königsberg local court.
 In 1904 he became a judge at the State Court in Lyck (now Ełk).
 In early May 1908, he went to the Berlin State Court and in the same year was appointed assistant judge at the Berlin Court of Appeals (Kammergericht).
 In 1914 he was appointed to the Kammergericht Council (Kammergerichtsrat) in Berlin, where he stayed until 1918.

 On 1 April 1918 Schlegelberger became an associate at the Reich Justice Office.
 On 1 October of that year, he was appointed to the Secret Government Court and Executive Council.
 In 1927, he was appointed as Ministerial Director in the RMJ.
 Schlegelberger had been teaching in the Faculty of Law at the University of Berlin as an honorary professor since 1922.
 On 10 October 1931 Schlegelberger was appointed State Secretary in the Reich Ministry of Justice under Justice Minister Franz Gürtner and kept this job until Gürtner's death in 1941.
 He was also made a member of the Academy for German Law and was the chairman of its Committee for Water Rights.
+He published numerous works, particularly on corporate law, many of which were largely aligned with National Socialist ideology.
 On 30 January 1938 Schlegelberger joined the Nazi Party on Adolf Hitler's orders.